mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 ### `self_properties(self, scope, exclude=(), save_args=False)`

 This utility function copy all the symbols in `scope` to self as properties.
-If you call it at the begining of the constructor and pass the local scope, it will just copy the function arguments.
+If you call it at the beginning of the constructor and pass the local scope, it will just copy the function arguments.

 ```python
 def __init__(self, brand: str, max_speed: float = 200):